p2p-org/polkadot_monitoring_service/README.md

 # Polkadot monitoring service
 ## Project overview
-Monitoring as a Service in general possibility to get dashboard or subscribe on network events with using telegram bot(For experienced and demanding we also plan to provide API).
+Monitoring as a Service in general possibility to get a dashboard with some important metrics about ALL validators in polkadot or subscribe on network events with using a flexible filters.
+All it possible by the Telegram bot.
+For experienced and demanding we also plan to provide an API.
 Project build on top of the well known open-source monitoring solutions: Prometheus, Grafana, Alertmanager and represents a set of exporters, bot and web api.

 ![](docs/Common.png)

 ## Two service implementations
-### Portable version(current project):
+1. ### Portable version(current project):
 * Full exporters collection (please see picture or read an explanation of each below)
 * Prometheus with minimal set os alert expressions.
 Alert manager connected.
 * Alertmanager with webhook sender and route(send alerts to bot)